 This procedure concerns only non-roaming scenarios, i.e. to cases where the involved entities serving the UE (i.e. AF, NEF, PCF, BSF, UDR, AMF) belong to the home PLMN, or the AF belongs to a third party with which the home PLMN has an agreement.

-The PCF for the UE and the PCF for the PDU Session can be the same entity, then steps 6a, 6b, 7a, and 7c are not performed, while step 7b is performed by that entity.
+The PCF for the UE and the PCF for the PDU Session can be the same entity, then step 5 is not performed and the PCF itself determines the start/stop of application traffic or SM policy establishment/termination for a DNN, S-NSSAI and proceeds with step 6.

 1. AM Policy Association establishment as described in clause 4.16.1.